AzmatIshaq/CART263/exercises/slamina-new-game-plus/README.md

 It is essentially a guessing game involving voice feedback from the user.
 The user will need a microphone and the browser also needs to be able to work with ResponsiveVoice and annyang.

-I added some more features to the code such as character animation, a scorekeeper, background color changing, and others.
+I added some more features to the code such as character animation, audio voice responses, a scorekeeper, background color changing, game states, etc.